 Is it any good?

 The movie's not all that bad, though the plot is almost numbingly predictable.
-She's All That falls smack dab in the middle the "makeover movie" genre, in which Our Heroine achieves success through good grooming and accessorizing.
-The result here is uneven, with some good performances and even some witty commentary on teen culture, but beware -- the raunchy references make this inappropriate for younger teens, and even parents of mature high schoolers might want to consider it carefully.
+She's All That falls smack dab in the middle of the "makeover movie" genre, in which Our Heroine achieves success through good grooming and accessorizing.
+The result here is uneven, with some good performances and even some witty commentary on teen culture, but beware: The raunchy references make this inappropriate for younger teens, and even parents of mature high schoolers might want to consider it carefully.

 One of the movie's strengths is that it makes clear that Zach and Laney have both limited themselves by defining themselves before they have really had a chance to find out who they are.
 The movie's other strengths are Prinze, who has a wonderful screen presence, and the magnificent Anna Paquin as his younger sister.
 Cook's performance is flat by comparison.
 Jodi Lyn O'Keefe is a caricature as Zach's former girlfriend, but Matthew Lillard is hilarious as a self-obsessed gross-out champion based on MTV's legendary Puck.